Clean Language is a simple, powerful and respectful way of communicating and exploring a situation.

-Clean questions can be used to focus on the metaphors that people use to express themselves.
-When this happens people experience being listened to at a very deep level and can be facilitated to make transformative and long-lasting changes.
+Clean questions can also be used to focus on the metaphors that people use to express themselves.
+When this happens they experience being listened to at a very deep level and can be facilitated to make transformative and long-lasting changes.

 What Kind of Questions are Clean Questions?

 Clean questions are a specific set of simple questions that were developed in the 1980s by a counselling psychologist called David Grove.

 The rules for using them are straightforward — use only the words or phrases that the person has used along with a Clean question.
 This means that the person asking the question must listen with very careful attention to what the other person has said.

 (where ‘X’ is a word or phrase that the other person has used)